 Loosing its role as one of the most sought-after seaside resorts in Europe, the site hosted an international competition for the new Cinema Festival Palace.
 As part of the commemoration for Italian Unification, the construction stopped under bribe accusations of the public management team, leaving exasperated citizens and the Biennale with a big hole in the ground.
 Starting a series of conversations with the locals, C+S decided that the main aim of design was that to give back the citizens a well-designed and adaptable public space made of a square and a park, which would be transformed during the three weeks of the Cinema Festival or during the year.
 The task of the Piazza was also sewing together the heritage pieces (the two Palaces and the park), the latter being for C+S as important as the buildings as home to animals and enriching the biodiversity of the site.
-A carpet of white Apricena stone is laid among the buildings and the green and designed to highlight the curves of a never built third building, manipulated to be accessible to all or punctuated by precious insertions such as the brass railings, special surface treatments or gutters for water collection.
-Sustainability solutions are enhanced for water collection, reforestation with local trees.
+A carpet of white Apricena stone is laid among the buildings and the green.
+The piazza is designed to highlight the curves of a never built third building, manipulated to be accessible to all and punctuated by precious insertions such as the brass railings, special surface treatments or gutters for water collection.

-Instead of creating a Piazza only for the three weeks of the Festival, the Piazza del Cinema confirms and enhances the role of the park as a fundamental and consolidated element of the site, rich in biodiversity and home to different animal species.
-The boundaries of the park are retraced on the geometry of the unbuilt and turn the red carpet of the actors into a ‘white carpet', for all people.
-With a continuous, white, stone-made public space, C+S aim to highlight the identity of the site as well as the splendour of the Belle Epoque and its generous dimensions.
+The Piazza del Cinema confirms and enhances the role of the park as a fundamental and consolidated element of the site, rich in biodiversity and home to different animal species.
+The boundaries of the park are retraced on the geometry of the unbuilt and turn the red carpet of the actors into a white carpet for all people.
+With a continuous, white, stone-made public space, C+S aim to highlight the identity of the site referring to the splendour of the Belle Epoque and its generous dimensions.
 The square is heightened from the original level to allow the view of the sea and is entirely accessible and subtly designed for disabled and visually impaired people.
 The square is also invisibly infrastructured to allow the activation of events during the rest of the year.
 The square gives back a free public space to mums with prams, skaters, kids playing with the water fountain, old people relaxing under the shadow of the trees and watching the sea.
 C+S strongly believe in the power of a free, well-designed public domain to be activated by people, their memories, their dreams and their experiences.

 "We are proud to have contributed to give back the citizens a part of the city.
 We strongly believe in the power of a free, well-designed public domain to be activated by people, their memories, their dreams and their experiences."-say Carlo Cappai and Maria Alessandra Segantini